Tania Singer: Education and academic career

 Singer studied psychology at the University of Marburg from 1989 to 1992.
-From 1992 to 1996 she studied psychology, media psychology, and media counseling at the Technical University of Berlin, graduating with an M.S.
-(German: Diplom) in 1996.
+From 1992 to 1996 she studied psychology, media psychology, and media counseling at Technische Universität Berlin, graduating with a Diplom in 1996.
 She was a predoctoral fellow at the Max Planck Institute for Human Development in Berlin and received her Ph.D. from the Free University of Berlin in 2000, for which she was awarded the Otto Hahn Medal of the Max Planck Society.
 She then continued to work at the Max Planck Institute as a research scientist at the Center for Lifespan Psychology until 2002.

 After a period at the Wellcome Department of Imaging Neuroscience and then at the Institute of Cognitive Neuroscience in London, UK, she became an assistant professor at the University of Zurich in 2006.
 From 2007 to 2009, she was co-director of the Laboratory for Social and Neural Systems Research, and in 2008, she was appointed as the inaugural chair of social neuroscience and neuroeconomics at the University of Zurich.
 In 2010 she became the director of the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
 Between 2011 and 2019, she held honorary professorships at the University of Leipzig and the Humboldt University, Berlin.
 She is also an honorary research fellow at the Laboratory for Social and Neural Systems Research of the University of Zurich as well as an honorary board member of Mind and Life Europe.
 In 2019, she became the scientific director of the Social Neuroscience Lab in Berlin, Germany.

-According to science platform Research.com, Singer is among the top 1000 scientists worldwide in 2022 and among the top 30 in Germany in the field of psychology.
-She is also the author of more than 160 scientific articles and book chapters.